dtcooper/tomato/docs/concepts.md

         asset5 -- randomly selected --- rotator5
     ```

 ## Wait Interval

+Tomato's **wait interval** is how long the client should wait before notifying
+that a stop set is due to be played.

 ## Random Weight
 **A <u>random weight</u> is how likely random selection of an item occurs**,